rithwik-01/202_new/journal.md

 ### Major Decisions

-1. **Notification Strategy**: Implemented both email and SMS notifications for booking confirmations and reminders.
+1. **Notification Strategy**: Implemented  email for booking confirmations.

 2. **Deployment Configuration**: Decided on Nginx as a reverse proxy with Gunicorn as the WSGI server for the Django application.